Events that fire on a page with a Webix-based application fall into three groups:

 });

-When you click list item styled with info CSS class, the item won't be selected and a custom message will appear.
+When you click on the list item styled with the info CSS class, the item won't be selected and a custom message will appear.

 Note that returning false from the onClick handler blocks all further click-related events: onBeforeSelect, onAfterSelect, onSelectChange, onItemClick.
 To check the full stack of the blocked events, you should enable the debug version of the Webix library.